Rising-Ph0enix/Learning-paths-for-Undergraduate-project/Internet of Things solution architect.md

+II.
 IoT Standards

-Learn about the various protocols available for IoT standardized
+Learning about the various protocols available for IoT standardized

 | S. No. | Topic | Link |
 | --- | --- | --- |